ccheever/expo-docs/README.md

 git clone https://github.com/ccheever/expo-docs.git
 ~~~

-Then visit to the downloaded repository and install dependencies with:
+Then `cd` into the downloaded directory and install dependencies with:

 ~~~sh
 yarn install